 Like most immigration options, including your J-1 visa, there are costs and fees associated with getting a marriage-based green card.
 The first fee is for your J-1 visa waiver.
 There is a non-refundable fee for the DS-3035 of $120 that must be paid, since you will have to obtain a waiver before pursuing your green card.

 When your U.S. citizen sponsor spouse files the I-130 petition, there is a $535 filing fee.
-Additionally, there is a fee schedule that goes along with the I-485 as well that varies based on your age.
+Additionally, there is a fee schedule that goes along with the I-485, which varies based on your age.
 You can see the entire schedule in the “Filing Fee” section of the USCIS page, but overall, it ranges from $750 to $1,225.
 This also includes having your biometrics (fingerprints) taken for $85.
 If you are going through consular processing, then you will need to file a DS-260 and pay the $325 filing fee along with a $120 affidavit of support fee to demonstrate that you will not need to rely on the U.S. government for financial support once in the country.

 Lastly, you will need to factor in any traveling costs as well as attorney fees that may go along with this transfer.
 If you need to change your status to a dual intent visa before getting a green card, you will have to consider what it costs to obtain that visa.